-Memorandum to Ben Kempinen, Tim Pierce, and Members of the Standing Committee on Professional Ethics February 26, 2021 Page 16 of 36 attorney bias, . . . it also provides a vehicle for those tasked with governing attorney behavior to address implicit bias."
-She explains that "the rule's use of 'knows or reasonably should know' arguably includes an understanding and reflection of unconscious bias and its effects."
-63
+Letter to Roy Simon, Chair of Committee on Standards of Attorney Conduct, Ellen Yaroshefsky, Chair, COSAC 8.4(g) Subcommittee, and Justin Chu, Brenda Dorsett, and David Schraver January 15, 2021 Page 16 of 36 attorney bias, . . . it also provides a vehicle for those tasked with governing attorney behavior to address implicit bias."62 She explains that "the rule's use of 'knows or reasonably should know' arguably includes an understanding and reflection of unconscious bias and its effects."63

-Proponents of ABA Model Rule 8.4(g) often are likewise proponents of the ABA's "Implicit Bias Initiative."
-On its webpages devoted to its "Implicit Bias Initiative," the ABA defines "implicit bias" and "explicit biases" as follows: 65
+Proponents of ABA Model Rule 8.4(g) often are likewise proponents of the ABA's "Implicit Bias Initiative."64 On its webpages devoted to its "Implicit Bias Initiative," the ABA defines "implicit bias" and "explicit biases" as follows:65